 Corruption and muddled interpretation of the laws concerning Prohibition resulted in much genuine confusion or deliberate manipulation of the system.

-Demand for alcohol was so high during Prohibition that some gang leaders made huge profits from their endeavours!
+Demand for alcohol was so high during Prohibition that some gang leaders made huge profits from their endeavors!
 Notorious and successful racketeers included the famous Al Capone who ‘earned’ $100 million in a single year.
 This equated to a staggering $1.4 billion in 2018!

 He was also a calculating businessman and ruthless in dealing with ‘enemies’.
 He is thought to have orchestrated the St Valentine’s Day Massacre of seven people in broad daylight.